malte-wessel/react-custom-scrollbars/README.md

 #### Props

-The following properties expect a react component to be returned.
-You can customize the component to your needs.
+The following properties expect a react element to be returned.
+You can customize the element to your needs.

-* `scrollbarHorizontal`: (Function) Horizontal scrollbar component
+* `scrollbarHorizontal`: (Function) Horizontal scrollbar element
-* `scrollbarVertical`: (Function) Vertical scrollbar component
+* `scrollbarVertical`: (Function) Vertical scrollbar element
-* `thumbHorizontal`: (Function) Horizontal thumb component
+* `thumbHorizontal`: (Function) Horizontal thumb element
-* `thumbVertical`: (Function) Vertical thumb component
+* `thumbVertical`: (Function) Vertical thumb element
-* `view`: (Function) The component your content will be rendered in
+* `view`: (Function) The element your content will be rendered in

-**Don't forget to pass the received props to your custom component.
+**Don't forget to pass the received props to your custom element.
 Example:**

 ```javascript
 class CustomScrollbars extends Component {